Rolodophone/nea/report/report.md

 Class/file                                 |Description
 -------------------------------------------|---------------------------------------------------------------------------------------
-component.ButtonComponent                  |Entities with a [ButtonComponent] can be clicked on by the user.
+asset.ComboKingFonts                       |Stores and manages the game's fonts. asset.ComboKingMusic                       |Stores and manages the game's music assets. asset.ComboKingSounds                      |Stores and manages the game's sound assets. asset.ComboKingTextures                    |Stores the game's textures. component.ActionComp                       |Entities with an [ActionComp] can move like a human (e.g. running) and perform combat. component.AIComp                           |Entities with an [AIComp] move and fight according to a rule-based AI. component.AnimationComp                    |Entities with an [AnimationComp] have an animated texture. component.ButtonComp                       |Entities with a [ButtonComp] can be clicked on by the user.
-component.GraphicsComponent                |Entities with a [GraphicsComponent] and a [TransformComponent] are drawn on the screen. component.MoveComponent                    |Entities with a [MoveComponent] can move like a human (e.g. running, jumping). component.ScoreComponent									 |The score entity has a [ScoreComponent] so it can store the current score. component.TextComponent                    |Entities with a [TextComponent] can specify some text that will be drawn on the screen. component.TransformComponent               |Entities with a [TransformComponent] have a size and position in the game world. event.GameEvent                            |An event that can be triggered and responded to.
-Each event type can store its own data. event.GameEventManager                     |Enables listening to and triggering [GameEvent]s. screen.ComboKingScreen                     |Common code for all screens. screen.GameScreen                          |The screen that's showing when the game is being played. screen.MainMenuScreen                      |The screen that's showing when the user is in the main menu. system.BackgroundSystem                    |Draws the repeating background. system.CameraSystem                        |Pans the camera to keep the player entity visible on the screen. system.DebugSystem                         |Controls debugging features.
-This System will probably be disabled in the release. system.MoveSystem                          |Moves entities according to their current move action as specified by their [MoveComponent]. system.PlayerInputSystem                   |Keeps the player's [MoveComponent] up-to-date based on user input. system.RenderSystem                        |Renders the entities on the screen. system.ScoreSystem                         |Increases the score when certain game events are triggered. system.EnemySpawningSystem                 |Spawns the enemy entities automatically. util.Util                                  |Various utility functions.
+component.GraphicsComp                     |Entities with a [GraphicsComp] and a [TransformComp] are drawn on the screen. component.HitboxComp                       |Entities with a [HitboxComp] have additional size and position to the one specified by [TransformComp]. component.HPComp                           |Entities with an [HPComp] can take damage and have a finite number of health points. component.InfoComp                         |Stores basic information about an entity that is useful for game logic or debugging. component.ScoreComp     									 |The score entity has a [ScoreComp] so it can store the current score. component.TextComp                         |Entities with a [TextComp] can specify some text that will be drawn on the screen. component.TransformComp                    |Entities with a [TransformComp] have a size and position in the game world. event.GameEvent                            |An event that can be triggered and responded to.
+Each event type can store its own data. event.GameEventManager                     |Enables listening to and triggering [GameEvent]s. screen.ComboKingScreen                     |Common code for all screens. screen.GameOverScreen                      |The screen that's showing just after the player has run out of HP. screen.GameScreen                          |The screen that's showing when the game is being played. screen.MainMenuScreen                      |The screen that's showing when the user is in the main menu. system.ActionSys                           |Acts on entities according to their current action as specified by their [ActionComp]. system.AISys                               |Chooses an action for each entity based on the current game state and the rules specified by the entity's [AIComp]. system.AnimationSys                        |Sets entities' textures according to the rules specified by their [AnimationComp]. system.BackgroundSys                       |Controls the background and door entities system.CameraSys                           |Pans the camera to keep the player entity visible on the screen. system.DebugRenderSys                      |Draw entities' hitboxes (for debugging). system.GameOverSys                         |Handles switching to the [GameOverScreen] when the player runs out of HP. system.HPRenderSys                         |Draws the HP of entities above them. system.KillingSys                          |Deletes entities with a HP of 0 or less, if automatic deletion is enabled in their [HPComp]. system.MusicSys                            |Handles playing the game music. system.PlayerInputSys                      |Resolves any keyboard or touch input events relating to controlling the player. system.ScoreSys                            |Increases the score when certain game events are triggered. system.SpawningSys                         |Spawns the enemy entities automatically. system.SpriteRenderSys                     |Renders the entities on the screen. system.TextRenderSys                       |Draws the text of entities with a [TextComp]. system.TimeSys                             |Keeps track of the app uptime and game uptime to enable timing of various things. util.Util                                  |Various utility functions.
 ButtonInputProcessor                       |Handles touch and key events for buttons.
+CKLogger                                   |Wrapper for libKTX [Logger] that logs only the tag and the message, without logging the debug level.
 ComboKing                                  |The main class.
 This is created from a platform-specific launcher to start the app.
-ComboKingTextures                          |Stores the game's textures.

 ## Groups